Edward Zwick’s 2006 film Blood Diamond presents the story of the reunion of a father and his child.

-“So he got up and went back to his father.
-While he was still a long way off, his father caught sight of him, and was filled with compassion.
-He ran to his son, embraced him and kissed him.
-His son said to him, ‘Father, I have sinned against heaven and against you; I no longer deserve to be called your son.’
-But his father ordered his servants, ‘Quickly bring the finest robe and put it on him; put a ring on his finger and sandals on his feet.
-Take the fattened calf and slaughter it.
-Then let us celebrate with a feast, because this son of mine was dead, and has come to life again; he was lost, and has been found.’”
-(Lk 15:20 – 24)
+“And he arose and came to his father.
+But while he was yet at a distance, his father saw him and had compassion, and ran and embraced him and kissed him.
+And the son said to him, ‘Father, I have sinned against heaven and before you; I am no longer worthy to be called your son.’
+But the father said to his servants, ‘Bring quickly the best robe, and put it on him; and put a ring on his hand, and shoes on his feet; and bring the fatted calf and kill it, and let us eat and make merry; for this my son was dead, and is alive again; he was lost, and is found.’”
+(Lk 15:20–24)

 Contrary to what the prodigal son expected, his father refuses to treat him as a slave.
 In fact, the father celebrates his return.
 His father has been watching from a distance, eagerly awaiting his son’s homecoming.
 The fact that his son has even started his return journey is enough to send the father running to meet him.
 The son begins explaining his actions, but for the father, the mere fact that the son is interested in coming home is enough to throw a party!
 The robe and the ring reveal that the son is fully restored.
 The son comes back feeling like a slave, but the father insists that he live as his son.